cjus/node-neo4j-presentation/presentation/teleprompt.md

 ^ Here we see a dashboard  view which allows us to enter [queries] and graphically see the results.

-Connecting to an instance of Neo is as simple as pointing your browser to http localhost port 7474
+Connecting to :an: instance of Neo is as simple as pointing your browser to http localhost port 7474

 > Neo4j queries